micseydel/mock-interviews/README.md

 How to succeed:
   - Make the interviewer personally want you on their team.
   - Be nice!
+  - Think outloud as much as possible.
+  - If you think of a "dumb, easy" way to do something, state that outloud, and then say why you'd choose not to do it that way.
+This shows that you're thoughtful.
   - Enthusiasm is a good thing.
   - For loops over while -- http://nedbatchelder.com/text/iter.html